Do You Need To Exfoliate Your Armpits?

 In the hierarchy of skin-care priorities, tending to our armpits falls pretty low.
 Of course, if you asked us, we'd say that we like our underarms to be free of sweat, smell, bumps, and maybe stubble (if you choose to remove hair there), but then we'd have to admit that we don't spend very much energy on getting them there.
 Instead, we rough them up with razors, swipe a bit of deodorant or anti-perspirant across them, and will them to cooperate whenever we're hot, active, or stressed.

 The problem with that plan?
 It turns out our underarms are a lot more delicate (read: needy) than we've been led to believe.
-So, if you want to get rid of pesky bumps, discolouration, and odour, you’re going to have to give them a little more of the same TLC you bestow upon your face.
+So, if you want to get rid of pesky bumps, discoloration, and odor, you’re going to have to give them a little more of the same TLC you bestow upon your face.

 But that’s not all.
 The hair follicles in the underarm can also get clogged with dead skin cells or residue from your deodorant.
 The most annoying part?
 Simply shaving the delicate area on the regular is enough to throw your armpits out of wack.
 Shaving is, yes, exfoliation — but it's a very aggressive form of it, and it makes it easier for dirt, bacteria, and irritants, like alcohol-based deodorants, to build up in the follicles.
 Not only that, it leads to ingrowns, which darken the area over time.
 And while there are plenty of creams that promise to lighten your underarms, Dr. Weiser says they often don’t actually get to the root of the issue.

 The problem with that plan?
 It turns out our underarms are a lot more delicate (read: needy) than we've been led to believe.
-So, if you want to get rid of pesky bumps, discolouration, and odour, you’re going to have to give them a little more of the same TLC you bestow upon your face.
+So, if you want to get rid of pesky bumps, discoloration, and odor, you’re going to have to give them a little more of the same TLC you bestow upon your face.

 But that’s not all.
 The hair follicles in the underarm can also get clogged with dead skin cells or residue from your deodorant.
 The most annoying part?
 Simply shaving the delicate area on the regular is enough to throw your armpits out of wack.
 Shaving is, yes, exfoliation — but it's a very aggressive form of it, and it makes it easier for dirt, bacteria, and irritants, like alcohol-based deodorants, to build up in the follicles.
 Not only that, it leads to ingrowns, which darken the area over time.
 And while there are plenty of creams that promise to lighten your underarms, Dr. Weiser says they often don’t actually get to the root of the issue.